protocolguild/documentation/docs/06-resources.md

 **Related to Operations**

-*What happens in the case of stolen/exploited funds being sent to the mechanism?*
-- To the best of our knowledge this has not happened to any other public goods project or individual, but that doesn't mean it wont happen, however unlikely.
-While the membership will ultimately decide how to handle each scenario individually, each should be carefully considered.
-It might play out something like this: Contract receives illicit funds > Membership collectively decides to claim/burn the specific funds in the contract > The affected parties deploy a recovery contract with a snapshot at each exploit and restore the funds via said contract.

 *Shouldn't one-off contributions be considered for membership?*
 - Every mechanism has its limit.
 The Protocol Guild may meet its at the edges of contribution, where someone has meaningfully contributed to a project, but does not work on it consistently, or produces something as a one-off.
 This remains an open question, and might be considered for a future weighting scheme if there are no major issues.